Skip to main content

 Smart Alerts

 Set custom thresholds for full and low battery.
-Escalating notification backoff prevents alert fatigue — inspired by Duolingo's approach so you never get spammed.
+Escalating backoff prevents alert fatigue so you never get spammed.

 Instant Charger Detection